 First, overall, it was a wonderful trip…

-country, which is a blessing.
+which is a blessing.
 Sometime, someone decided they would have no fences, which was brilliant.
-The landscapes, open, vast,
+The landscapes, open, vast, beautiful

-to be some pretty good government.
+be some pretty good government.
 I also liked the successful experiment of relocating many tribes to one new community.
-I hope
+I hope this

-really tired and non functioning when we arrived. and to end at the Coffee Lodge was smart because we left our extra luggage.
-By
+tired and non functioning when we arrived. and to end at the Coffee Lodge was smart because we left our extra luggage.
+By that time,

-it wouldn't work.
+work.
 Serena Lodge, fine with me…Staying on the western rim was the right thing.
-The Crater was something not
+The Crater was something not to miss.

-to miss.
 Hardly could believe it.
-Coming out of the Crater, a whole herd of Cape Buffalo was walking out of the Crater, and crossed
+Coming out of the Crater, a whole herd of Cape Buffalo was walking out of the Crater, and crossed our road.

 The first mobile camp was a great introduction to tents.
 The luxury travelers among us loved it, but when reminded that it was a mobile camp,